brettviren/chainbowduino/README.md

 ### Protocol

-The communication protocol (implemented on the host side by comm.py and on the RBD side by comm.cpp) consists of command and response packets terminated with a 0 byte.
+The communication protocol (implemented on the host side by comm.py) consists of command and response packets terminated with a 0 byte.
 Details of the protocol may change from what is documented below.
 The source is always definitive.

 The UART command packet consists of a header and a command character and a command-specific payload.